Trucking Firm Turns to Knowledgelake to Improve Enterprise Document Management

 Alaska, United States

-“With the KnowledgeLake system and the indexing of electronic documents, it takes just a few moments for employees to go online to easily find what they need”
+“With the KnowledgeLake system and the indexing of electronic documents, it takes just a few moments for employees to go online and easily find what they need”

 Results & Benefits